ronitwilson/fullstack_app_2/brainstorm.md

 # My todo wishes
 * configure nodemon to start backend
 * implement the hashed password save in the mongo db
 * check if there is a way to clear the mongo db table

+# Missing knowledge
+* How is the usestate method in the Usercontext working

+# Next steps
+* march 3  1.6.1 in video
+    * further set the username and id in the user context
+    * set login link